Trueleveler

 2. Files you save to your workspace are stored, by design.
 When you upload a file to the Documents area, add a drawing set, or save an engine PDF to a project, you are deliberately filing it for later use, so we keep it in private, organization-scoped object storage (Supabase Storage), encrypted at rest and scoped by Row Level Security so only your organization can reach it.
 You can delete these files at any time, and they are removed when you delete the project or close your account.
 Retaining document text for cross-document search is a further opt-in, off by default, controlled by an organization owner in Settings.

-The only external service that receives document content is an AI processing API, which processes the text under the provider's API data processing terms.
-Those terms prohibit the provider from using API-submitted content to train models.
+The external services that receive document content are our AI inference providers (Anthropic and Google), which process the text under their API data-processing terms.
+Those terms prohibit the providers from using API-submitted content to train models.

-After the AI response is returned, the analysis result is either displayed in your browser session or saved to your account (if you choose to save it).
+After the AI response is returned, the analysis result is displayed in your browser session, saved to your account if you choose to save it, and held in the short-lived response cache described above.
 Documents submitted only for one-off analysis are not retained.

 API Key Management